The Sibley eGuide app for iPhone and iPad

 The Smart Search and Compare functions on this app make it worth the price by themselves.
 I find the search works much better than iBird Explorer or even Peterson.
 Always the first eGuide I reference, it has all the best features of the paper version (like arrows point out field marks) and songs and calls for almost every bird.
 In "compare" you can even listen to both birds in question at once.

-this app does everything you want it to do with no complaints wrt quality and functionality the only issue is that it is so large, that upgrades/downloads can be a problem.
+the only issue is that it is so large, that upgrades/downloads can be a problem.
 If your internet provider charges by the gb, each upgrade chews up a half gig and can take over an hour to download. if you are not impacted by the bug this release fixes, the benefit of the download is negligible

 Some bad moments